 © Wittelsbacher Ausgleichsfonds

-Visits are only possible within a guided tour with limited capacity.
+Visits to Hohenschwangau Castle are only possible within a guided tour with limited capacity.

-Hohenschwangau Castle can currently only be visited as part of the special tour “Pearl of Romanticism” (approx. 45 minutes).
+Hohenschwangau Castle can currently only be visited as part of a special tour (approx. 45 minutes).
 Due to the length of the tour, the special tours are generally not recommended for children under the age of 6.

 The following languages are offered:

 • Portable audio guide device: French, Spanish, Italian, Portuguese, Dutch, Hungarian,Czech, Polish, Russian, Japanese, Mandarin and Korean.

 All tours take place with a guide.
 The audio guide devices are available directly in the castle.